arfaar/Aware-Waste/README.md

 ## 🤼 Users Vs Clients
 There is a difference in perception of what the website should offer among the user and the client.
 Therefore, analyzing and finding out these requirements will make the website satisfy both of them.
-Moving on, next the design principles were generalized.
-This is where, core principles and design consistency was taken into account.
-As the website will be multi-page, there should be consistency among the elements throughout.
-It is found that design consistency plays an important role in enhancing the user experience.
-Therefore, if I did not consider these during the design process, the major look and feel of the website would have been affected.
-The website pages need to be structured, which is why the next step was to outline the layout of the website.
-I clearly stated the various pages and their description with the help of site map.

 ## 📋 Pre Build
 Finally, wireframes were sketched out and included within the design document.
 I have created two versions of wireframes.
 Creating the wireframes beforehand has enabled me to visualize the website and define the design consistencies to be used.
-In fact, I was able to notice that I missed the footer component of the website totally in the first version.
-The entire process of design documenting has allowed me to set clear design principles in place and guarantee that the requirements of both the users and clients from the perspective of design in included.

 ## 👩🏻‍💻 Developing Attack
 Moving on, the development process was a little tedious compared to design process.